jackiboi307/cargo-short/README.md

 (making an alias is recommended)

-Using it with the `build` and `run` commands *is* possible, but piping is going to consume the output and printing / reading is going to fail, so I don't recommend it.
+Using it with the `run` command is possible too, but piping is going to consume the output and printing / reading is going to fail, so I don't recommend it.

 ## Screenshot